bwalsh62/udacity-ml-engr-capstone/proposal/capstone_proposal.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Proposal
 Ben Walsh
-January 9th, 2021
+January 24th, 2021

 ## Proposal

 ### Domain Background

 Music recommendation algorithms have powered the growing dominance of audio streaming applications, despite constantly changing content and the inherently subjective nature of any art.
-While established artists and engaged users may have enough historical data to enable a machine learning solution, there are challenges for an algorithm to predict the preferences for a new user or a new artist.
-Personal curation by a human is not scalable for a massive user base, so in order tor online applications to efficiently scale while growing engagement with users, an automated algorithm is critical.
+While established artists and engaged users can provide sufficient historical data to enable a machine learning solution, there are challenges for an algorithm to predict the preferences for a new user or a new artist.
+Personal curation by a human is not scalable for a massive user base, so in order for online applications to efficiently scale while growing engagement with users, an automated algorithm is critical.

 I have always been fascinated by the application of machine learning to music, and hope to use my newly acquired skills to explore this problem space.
-In particular I'm curious if song metadata provides enough information for reasonable predictions over a more involved audio processing approach which would be more computationally intensive.
+In particular I'm curious if song metadata provides enough information for reasonable predictions, instead of a more involved audio processing approach which would be more computationally intensive.

 ### Problem Statement